Churchill tank

 The Tank, Infantry, Mk IV (A22) Churchill was a British infantry tank used in the Second World War, best known for its heavy armour, large longitudinal chassis with all-around tracks with multiple bogies, its ability to climb steep slopes, and its use as the basis of many specialist vehicles.
 It was one of the heaviest Allied tanks of the war.

 The origins of the Churchill's design lay in the expectation that war in Europe might be fought in conditions similar to those of the First World War, and thus emphasised the ability to cross difficult ground.
 The Churchill was hurried into production in order to build up British defences against a possible German invasion.
 The first vehicles had flaws that had to be overcome before the Churchill was accepted for wide use.
-After several Marks (versions) had been built, a better-armoured specification, the Mark VII, entered service with the British Army.
+After several marks (versions) had been built, a better-armoured specification, the Mark VII, entered service with the British Army.
 The improved versions performed well in the later stages of the war.

 The Churchill was used by British and other Commonwealth forces during the North African, Italian and North-West Europe campaigns.
 In addition, 344 Churchills were sent as military aid to the Soviet Union during the Second World War and more than 250 saw active service on the Eastern Front.

 Name

-The Churchill tank was named either after Prime Minister Winston Churchill, who had promoted the development of the tank in the First World War, or after John Churchill, 1st Duke of Marlborough.
-Churchill told Field Marshal Jan Smuts "That is the tank they named after me when they found out it was no damn good!"
+The Churchill tank was named after John Churchill, 1st Duke of Marlborough.
+Winston Churchill told Field Marshal Jan Smuts "That is the tank they named after me when they found out it was no damn good!"

 The name only incidentally matched what became the British Army practice of giving service names beginning with C to tanks.
 Cruiser tanks were given names, such as the contemporary Covenanter, Crusader, Cromwell, Cavalier and Comet but infantry tank naming had no particular pattern.
-Post-war, the merging of the cruiser and infantry tank lines in the 'universal' or main battle tanks continued with C names: Centurion, Conqueror, Chieftain, and Challenger.